Loading...

 Navigate criminal proceedings.

-The moments following a DUI arrest are critical.
-Here’s a timeline of what you can expect:
+The initial hours after a DUI arrest are crucial.
+Here's a timeline of what to expect:

-Initial Stop & Field Sobriety Tests: The process begins with a traffic stop, usually based on observed driving behavior.
-The officer may administer Field Sobriety Tests (FSTs) such as the Horizontal Gaze Nystagmus (HGN), Walk-and-Turn, and One-Leg Stand.
-While you are not legally required to participate in these tests, refusing may lead to the officer requesting a chemical test (blood or breath).
+Initial Stop & Field Sobriety Tests: It begins with a traffic stop, often based on observed driving behavior.
+The officer may request Field Sobriety Tests (FSTs) such as the Horizontal Gaze Nystagmus (HGN), Walk-and-Turn, and One-Leg Stand.
+While participation is not legally required, refusal may lead to a request for a chemical test.

 Chemical Test: You'll be asked to submit to a chemical test to determine your Blood Alcohol Content (BAC).
 In Tennessee, the legal BAC limit is 0.08.
 Refusing a chemical test carries its own penalties, including automatic license suspension.